 I develop a model that illustrates the point in the simplest possible setup.
-Namely, I will calibrate the model so that the linearized dynamics of inflation and economic activity under the Campbell-Cochrane pricing kernel coincide with those under a version of the model with CRRA utility, and I will abstract from capital formation.
-Up to a linearization, the two models differ only in their asset pricing implications.
-The respective welfare implications turn out to be, however, dramatically different; under CRRA utility the optimal Taylor rule closes the consumption gap, while under habits the priority is to minimize consumption volatility.

-(Throughout the exposition, lower-case letters denote natural logarithms and hatted variables deviations from the mean.)
+Namely, I will calibrate the model so that the approximate dynamics of inflation and economic activity under the Campbell-Cochrane pricing kernel coincide with those under a version of the model with CRRA utility, and I will abstract from capital formation.
+Up to a first-order approximation around the risky steady state, the two models differ only in their asset pricing implications.
+(Throughout the exposition, lower-case letters denote natural logarithms and hatted variables denote deviations from the mean.)